electron-plumber/electron-big-book/docs/math/0 Core courses/22 Chapter5 sequences Module3 geometric sequences.md

 :::
 #### Solution
 ::: wrap
-- Currently, know the Expressions can use appearance feature analysis.
+- Currently, know the Expressions can use characterization analysis.

   $
   S_n=